cse110-sp24-group14/cse110-sp24-group14/specs/adr/052124-db-schema.md

 - Create HTTP route in the HTTP server in `server.js`
 - Create script in `index.html` that fetches route from `server.js`

+Can view an example of this on the [db-example branch](https://github.com/cse110-sp24-group14/cse110-sp24-group14/tree/db-example)

 # Database Schema

 ## Tasks